xster/flutter-wiki/Desktop-shells.md

 ## Prebuilt Shell Libraries

-The desktop libraries are not currently downloaded by default, but can be downloaded to Flutter's engine artifact cache by running `flutter precache` with the `--linux`, `--macos`, or `--windows` flag, depending on your platform.

 Only `debug` libraries are currently available.

+By default, `precache` does not fetch desktop libraries; if you want to include them when running `precache` pass the `--linux`, `--macos`, or `--windows` flag depending on your platform.
+Since they are downloaded on demand by build steps, this is necessary only if you specifically want to pre-cache the artifacts.

 ### C++ Wrapper

 The Windows and Linux libraries provide a C API.
 To make it easier to use them, there is a C++ wrapper available which you can build into your application to provide a higher-level API surface.
-The `precache` command above will download the source for this wrapper into a `cpp_client_wrapper` folder next to the library.
+The source for it is downloaded with the library.

 ## Using the Shells